 |0x0A||UINT8||RemapSize||This byte is only added if the CustomSizeRemap flag is enabled.
 If not, RemapSize defaults to 16.|

 |0x0A or 0x0B||UINT8[RemapSize]||RemapTable||This table is only added if the HasRemapTable flag is enabled.|

 Image data decompression

-This header is followed by the actual image data, which should first be decompressed using LCW (unless NoLCW is enabled), and then expanded using the transparency-expanding RLE algorithm.
+This header is followed by the actual image data, which should first be decompressed using LCW (unless NoLCW is enabled), and then expanded using the Dune II version of the Westwood RLE-Zero algorithm.

 If a remap table is present, the image data has to be transformed with a simple remapping operation, in which every byte value